 Among the planning concepts that emerged at the time were two ideas in particular which have come to influence fifty years of planning policy perhaps more than any other.
 First and foremost was the notion of common area spaces that would be shared by the residents of these planned communities.
 The idea of shared use spaces was among Ebenezer Howard’s contributions to the planning profession and while it had been a long road, it seemed that by the late 1960s and early 1970s one of Howard’s most cherished ideas had finally found a home in the planning profession.

 Although Howard’s garden city concept in its purest form never did materialize, what did gain almost universal acceptance in the U.S. was the idea of shared or common interest spaces within planned residential developments.
 This notion of common interest space then gave rise to the second planning principle which has come to dominate residential real estate development, the privatization of these common area spaces as opposed to having them owned and managed by local governments.
-In turn, this privatization of the commons has given rise to the homeowners association (HOA), a form of privatized residential government under which some 60 million Americans now find themselves living.
+In turn, this privatization of the commons has given rise to the homeowner association (HOA), a form of privatized residential government under which more than 60 million Americans now find themselves living.

 During the early decades of the common interest development era (1960s, 70s and 80s) the most prevalent form of residential development was the PUD or planned unit development.
 These developments were typically comprised of singe-family detached homes located on individually owned lots which shared recreational amenities, open spaces and in some instances infrastructure components such as roads and community water systems.